New for Tax Year

 If you are a new international student who is not residing in Canada and have not yet received your study permit, you will not be eligible to apply for SIN/ITN.
 After you have arrived in Canada and have received your study permit you can apply for SIN/ITN.
 As soon as you have received your SIN/ITN, please record this on ACORN ‘Profile & Settings’.
-For more information visit the Centre for International Experience website.
+For more information visit the Centre for International Experience website for your campus:

-For example if you record your SIN or ITN on ACORN from February 4th to March 31st, 2021, CRA will not receive the updated T2202 SIN information until the beginning of April 2021.
+For example if you record your SIN or ITN on ACORN from February 4th to February 28, 2022, CRA will receive the updated T2202 SIN information at the beginning of March 2023.

 The tax certificate name has changed from T2202A to T2202 Tuition and Enrolment Certificate.